 - An issue going viral on social media

 Whatever the reason, it needs to be identified to devise a proper strategy.

 Identifying target keywords to rank on search engines

 Over 90% of all online experiences originate from a search engine.
 That is why it’s crucial to conduct in-depth research and identify the right keywords to devise an SEO strategy.
 This includes both short and long-tail keyword research on which a brand needs to rank higher.
 Keyword research is the backbone of all SEO and content marketing activities.

 Push down negative content and search results

-Online reputation repair often means brands need to suppress negative search results and push them beyond the first two pages of Google search.
-In most cases, Google won’t remove a page from its search results unless it violates the search guidelines like copyright infringement issues.
+Online reputation repair often means brands need to suppress negative search results and push them beyond the first two pages of a Google search.
+In most cases, Google won’t remove a page from its search results unless it violates the search guidelines, like copyright infringement issues.
 Therefore the only option is to suppress the negative results with SEO.
-This can be done by creating articles, blog-posts, and reviews on targeted keywords that present a positive and glowing image of the brand.
+This can be done by creating articles, blog posts, and reviews on targeted keywords that present a positive and glowing image of the brand.